Virginia Meissner Sno-Park is one of the best sno-parks near Bend for cross-country skiing and snowshoeing.

 Learn more in our full guide to sno-parks near Bend.

-Mt.
+In addition, Mt.
 Bachelor Ski Resort has an expansive network of Nordic trails that range in difficulty.
-They also have a variety of snowshoe trails.
-These trails require a cost to use.
-You can also rent equipment at the Mt.
-Bachelor Nordic Center.
+They also have a variety of snowshoe trails and gear rentals.

 Hoodoo Ski Area also has a variety of Nordic trails.
 They groom during the weekends and charge a fee.
 However, when they don’t groom the trails are free.